PedroCantu-Dev/PedroCantu-Dev/README.md

 - Working on **music production** as a creative outlet when not immersed in code.

 ### 🏆 Achievements
-- Successfully transitioned multiple applications to secure cloud environments using CI/CD pipelines.
+- Successfully transitioned multiple applications to cloud environments using CI/CD pipelines.
-- Hands-on experience with **C**, **Python**, and **DevSecOps** practices in real-world projects.
+- Hands-on experience with **PHP**, **Python**, and **DevOps** practices in real-world projects.
-- **Community Contributor**: Passionate about sharing knowledge on secure software development.
+- **Community Contributor**: Passionate about sharing knowledge on software development.

 ### 🌱 What I'm Currently Learning
 - Advanced concepts in **cloud-native** security and infrastructure as code (IaC).